frc1678/android-homework/HOMEWORK1.md

 Alright, so, on to the good stuff: the project.
 To begin, create a new android project, and name it whatever your heart desires.
 However, you will soon encounter a screen that looks something like this:
 ![SDK image](SDK.png)

+Worry not!
+For I am here to tell you that setting it to API 19: Android 4.4(KitKat) will suffice for now.
+May I advise you, however, that whenever there are unfamiliar terms such as SDK or API, it is helpful to look up and at least have a basic understanding of what they mean.
+Anyway, continue hitting next and then finish.

+And Voila!
+You have created your first android application!

+Now, it may be helpful to tell you upfront that you will be building a live chat app throughout this process, and that each part builds upon the next.
+So, it is advisable to do a good job on each part, or it may come back and bite you.
+Good Luck!